 Meanings of Refute

 To refute means to demonstrate that an argument, opinion, statement, or theory is wrong or invalid.
 It usually involves the use of logic, facts, or clear reasoning.
-Refuting doesn’t just disagree with something—it actively proves it to be false.
+Refuting doesn’t just disagree with something—it actively proves it to be false or unsupported.

 Definition